SSoelvsten/bdd-benchmark/benchmarks/mcnet/README.md

 ### Petri Nets (*.pnml*)

-- *0-cycle.pnml* : A single place with no transitions
+- *0-cycle.pnml* : A single place with no transitions .
-- *1-cycle.pnml* : A simple cycle of length 1
+- *1-cycle.pnml* : A simple cycle of length 1 .
-- *2-cycle.pnml* : A simple cycle of length 2
+- *2-cycle.pnml* : A simple cycle of length 2 .
-- *3-cycle.pnml* : A simple cycle of length 3
+- *3-cycle.pnml* : A simple cycle of length 3 .
-- *4-cycle.pnml* : A simple cycle of length 4
+- *4-cycle.pnml* : A simple cycle of length 4 .
 - *merge.pnml* : Simple merge of two tokens into one.
 - *scc.a.pnml* : The SCC example from Fig. 1 in the TACAS 23 paper "A Truly Symbolic Linear-Time Algorithm for SCC Decomposition" by Larsen et al. .
-- *self-loop.pnml* : Net with a self-loop on an initial place (needed to find all reachable states).
+- *self-loop.pnml* : Net with a self-loop on an initial place.
+  (needed to find all reachable states).
 - *sink-transition.pnml* : Net with a sink transition, i.e. an outgoing
   transitios without an output.
+- *spawn.pnml* : Net where a token is spawned with no in-going places
 - *split.pnml* : Net with a non-deterministic split to two places.
-- *unreachable.1.pnml* : Net with two trivially unreachable place
+- *unreachable.1.pnml* : Net with two trivially unreachable place.
   (neither initial and by propagation of not being a target).
-- *unreachable.2.pnml* : Net with a non-trivially unreachable set of places (would require graph traversal to identify)
+- *unreachable.2.pnml* : Net with a non-trivially unreachable set of places (would require graph traversal to identify).
-- *unreachable.3.pnml* : Net with trivially unreachable set of places (nothing is marked initial)
+- *unreachable.3.pnml* : Net with trivially unreachable set of places (nothing is marked initial).

 ## More Inputs